LBA TEMPLATE

 These notes are set out for guidance only.
 They cannot be relied on as a definitive statement of the law and they do not remove the need to take advice on recovering a debt.
 The law on debt recovery and debt collection changes from time to time.

-For a guaranteed Business Debt Recovery response and analysis please for you use our
+For Business Debt Recovery please for you use our

 contact form or call 0333 121 0161